kengz/Notes-on-AI-realization/Main.md

 What are some features of human thinking that are not classical?
 Our capability of randomness and free will immediately comes to mind.
 Is it also very fair to suspect that the innerworking of the human mind is purely quantum.

 The answer to this may come from the Human Connectome Project.
 Once we have successfully probed and simulate a complete human mind, the level of ToC required to do that will give us the answer.
+However, by Godel's theorem, it is likely that our classical ToC would not be sufficient.

 This concludes our discussion on theoretical constraints.